Rules and Regulations 2019

 a) Lack of connection between a given production with the Silesian Voivodeship through the choice of the production’s theme or location.

-a) connection between a given production with the Silesian Voivodeship;
+b) connection between a given production with the Silesian Voivodeship and number of shooting days in the region;

 c) expected economic result the production is to bring;